basecamp/pow/MANUAL.md

 computer on your local network &mdash; for example, when testing your application on a mobile device or from a Windows or Linux VM.

-The `.dev` domain will only work on your development computer.
+The `.test` domain will only work on your development computer.
 However, you can use the special [`.xip.io` domain](http://xip.io/) to remotely access your Pow virtual hosts.

 Construct your xip.io domain by appending your application's name to your LAN IP address followed by `.xip.io`.
-For example, if your development computer's LAN IP address is `10.0.1.43`, you can visit `myapp.dev` from another computer on your local network using the URL `http://myapp.10.0.1.43.xip.io/`.
+For example, if your development computer's LAN IP address is `10.0.1.43`, you can visit `myapp.test` from another computer on your local network using the URL `http://myapp.10.0.1.43.xip.io/`.

 ### Customizing Environment Variables ###